Verify online in seconds (WA State)

 Top 50 contractors near you = we sell your data to contractors

+Like all free things, YOU are the product.
 They’re called lead generators.
-It’s a website that claims to have a list of trusted contractors.
+It’s a website that claims to have a list of trusted contractors ready to compete for your business.
 Once you enter your contact info, it is sold to a number of local companies.
+These trusted companies are the very same ones you’d find if you simply search the internet locally.